Mortal Engines: Hungry City Chronicles Book 1

 Revisiting the series I can see some obvious flaws in the writing.
 There are large amounts of obvious foreshadowing.
 While many of the characters are also thinly sketched.
 In many regards they feel like simple avatars for the expression of the world around them.
 Yet again, the idea of this novel is certainly bigger than the novel’s telling.
 In a charming way the novel’s faults appear whimsical in adulthood, with the world existing as a patchwork of unique science fiction ideas.

 In many ways, the ‘cool elements’ of this novel that attracted the adolescent version of myself are mere distractions.
 The scarred heroine, the bookish protagonist, the cyborg zombies, and the moving and eating cities.
-The essence of this novel is found in the heart of what it shares about humanity.
+The essence of this novel is seen in its truths about humanity.
 Particularly about our present and our future.
 And that message is what truly touched me before.
 A message that continues to influence me now as an adult re-reader.

 The film is about to hit cinemas in December this year.
 So why not settle in and give this Middle-Grade gem a read beforehand?
 I will certainly be watching eagerly and reviewing the film once I watch it!